jeffnyman/zil-retro/LEARN_ZIL.md

 <SET A 10>
 ```

 This is another FORM.
-Here I'm using a `SET` operation.
+Here I'm using a `SET` operation, which is considered one of the variable instructions.
 I'm using this to set something called `A` to a FIX value (`10`).
 Here `A` is a variable.
 Here's another example:

 ```zil
 <SET B 20>